stefan-hoeck/idris2-digest/docs/Core.md

   flags for annotating those, and a `Context` type for all known global definitions.
 TODO: More to be said about this.

-## TTC Files
+## Binary Files

-Elaborated terms are stored by Idris as build artifacts in binary format.
+Elaborated terms and meta data are stored by Idris as build artifacts in binary format.
 This is, in general, what is stored when installing a package.
-Advantages are that terms and declarations need not be re-elaborated when loading them from files, plus generating and reading binary data can be a lot faster than human readable text.
-Here are the key modules involved:
+Advantages are that terms and declarations need not be re-elaborated when loading them from files, plus generating and reading binary data can be a lot faster than human readable text

+### TTC Files: Elaborated Terms and Declarations

 Important note: Whenever the TTC format or the type of information generated by the compiler changes, constant `Core.Binary.ttcVersion` has to be updated